david-sherman/statelegislators/README.md

  2. The Open States API includes hyphenated names while the Civic api sometimes has only part of the name : 'Katie A. Edwards' -  'Katie Edwards-Walpole'

  3. Suffixes, like jr, sr, III, etc, are stripped out.
-Sometimes unusual suffixes appear and prevent a match
+Unusual suffixes may appear and prevent a match.

 A message is printed when no name match is found.